Konza Music Academy Info

 Traveling to Manhattan, KS

 The all-inclusive fee does not include travel to Manhattan, KS for the Konza Music Academy.
-Students who wish to fly in for the event should book air travel into Manhattan Regional Airport (MHK) which offers several daily flights to and from Dallas and Chicago.
+Students who wish to fly in for the event should book air travel into Manhattan Regional Airport (MHK) which offers several daily flights through Dallas and Chicago.
 The Academy will provide a free shuttle for those flying in to MHK.
+(MHK airport is closed during the summer of 2023 due to runway repair, students should find transportation through Kansas City International and are responsible for ground transportation to Manhattan, KS).

 What are the sleeping arrangements?